camunda/camunda-docs-static/optimize/content/technical-guide/installation/index.md

 Before proceeding with the installation, please read the article about [supported environments]({{< relref "introduction/supported-environments.md" >}}).

-## Full Distribution
+## Distribution with Elasticsearch

-To install the full distribution, please download the archive with the latest version from the [download page](/enterprise/download/#camunda-optimize) and extract it to the desired folder.
+To install the distribution containing Elasticsearch, please download the archive with the latest version from the [download page](/enterprise/download/#camunda-optimize) and extract it to the desired folder.
 After that, start Optimize by running the script `start-optimize.sh` on Linux or `start-optimize.bat` on Windows.

-## Standalone Application
+## Distribution without Elasticsearch

-You can [download](https://docs.camunda.org/enterprise/download/#camunda-optimize) the archive, which contains all the required files to startup Camunda Optimize, and configure it to connect to your pre-installed Elasticsearch instance.
+You can [download](https://docs.camunda.org/enterprise/download/#camunda-optimize) the archive, which contains all the required files to startup Camunda Optimize, and [configure](#elasticsearch-configuration) it to connect to your pre-installed Elasticsearch instance.
 You can then start your instance by running the script `start-optimize.sh` with the `standalone` parameter on Linux:
 ```bash
 ./start-optimize.sh standalone
 ```